katlynmurphy54/CSC340PizzaOrderingStore/README.md

 # CSC 340 - Ethics & Software Engineering - Fall 2020
 ## Online Pizza Ordering Store - Individual Project

+This is the source code and report for my submission of the CSC 340 individual project in Fall 2021 @ EKU.

 Problem Statement:
 Katie’s Pizza Store came to me with a problem that she needed help setting up a system to deliver a database with a user interface where customers can